yizhang82/yizhang82.github.io/_drafts/php-array-bug.md

 - bug
 ---

+It's time for some PHP fun.

+This is a sentence I never thought I would put in my blog.
+But here we go.

-In my new job I sometimes had to tinker with infrastructure stuff, and quite bit of that is written in PHP for whatever reason...
-I'm mostly a C++ and C# guy, and my Python/Javascript/Go/Java isn't terrible, but my PHP just sucks.
+In my job I sometimes had to tinker with infrastructure stuff, and quite bit of that is written in PHP for whatever reason...
+I'm mostly a C++ and C# guy, and my Python/Javascript/Go/Java isn't terrible, but I have never properly learned PHP and as a result my PHP is beyond terrible.

 In this case I have a simple function like this:

 ```php